EDaoren/card-tab/README_EN.md

 #### Step 4: Configure Extension

-1. Open Quick Nav Tab in a new browser tab
+1. Open Card Tab in a new browser tab
 2. Click the **sync button** (⟲ icon) on the right side
 3. Fill in the configuration:
    - **Supabase URL**: Your project URL from Step 2